Sex after giving birth is an important topic – especially on Peanut.

 Wondering how long after C-section can you have sex? or even can you have sex right away after a C-section? are common and totally understandable.

 There’s a lot of conflicting information out there, and it can be difficult to navigate.

-So, what should we all know about sex after a c-section?
+So, what should you know about sex after a C-section?

 In this article: 📝

 - How long should you wait to have sex after giving birth?

 - Does sex feel different after C-section?